thomz12/personal-website/_posts/2020-03-01-tetris-effect-connected.md

 We worked on the 'Connected' part of the game, which was the new multiplayer functionality that wasn't in the original version.

 After a successful release of the Xbox version, I worked on the cross-play functionality between all the platforms.
 This also included the PlayStation consoles, Nintendo Switch, Meta (Oculus) Quest, and Windows.
-The third-party software we used for networking was very new and had very limited support on the newer consoles and with Unreal, which made for an interesting challenge.
+Epic's software we used for networking was very new and had very limited support on the newer consoles and with Unreal, which made for an interesting challenge.

 {% include game-showcase.html
   name='Tetris Effect: Connected'